Master of Arts in Education: School Counseling

 School of Education

 Our graduate education degree programs are practical, accessible and relevant to the classroom.
 Classes are small and focused on the development of critical, independent thinking, and are taught by experienced Christian faculty members who are committed to mentoring students who will make a positive impact on their professions.
-The School of Education enjoys an excellent reputation in the academic community, and Concordia graduates are teaching throughout the region.
+Concordia's School of Education enjoys an excellent reputation in the academic community as thousands of graduates today lead in schools throughout the region.